Will There Be a Secret Rapture?

 In Matthew 24:30 Jesus says that at His return people from all over the earth will see the Son of Man coming on the clouds of heaven.
 In Revelation 11:15 we read that the seventh trumpet will sound and a loud voice will proclaim that Jesus will rule the nations of the world forever.

 These passages describe the same event: the dramatic, powerful and very visible arrival of Jesus Christ when He returns to take control of and rule over all the nations.
-There is no passage to support the teaching that He will approach the earth without really returning, secretly snatch away believers to heaven and then return again after the Tribulation.
+There is no passage to support the teaching that He will approach the earth without really returning, secretly snatch away believers to heaven and then return again after the Great Tribulation.

 Meet the Lord in the air